dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DATA-001
 : Reliable transport: Transmissions over the data channel may be transactional, requiring reliable, in-order packet delivery.
-This is most easily achieved using a reliable transport such as TCP.

 DATA-002
 : Data privacy and integrity: Transmissions over the data channel may contain